Project Organize Refresh. A 31-day challenge to quickly and easily declutter and organize your home’s most used areas to start off the new year.

 Project Organize REfresh Challenge

-Once again, everything is different.
-This last year, we moved from our first home to our forever home.
-Over the years we have accumulated SO MUCH stuff!
+Over the years we accumulate SO MUCH stuff!
 And while I have been able to declutter and organize through the years, I am in need of a major refresh once again.

 This challenge is meant to be fun and simple.
 Do not get bogged down with details!